chemketoo/CSE6242_Project-1/README.md

 We recommend using python 3.7+ for python scripts.
 The following packages are required for running modeling on ml.py, matplotlib, panda, numpy, and sklearn.

 ## EXECUTION
-Just need to run the python code for all four stages one by one/
+Just need to run the python code for all four stages one by one.
 1. Web scraping.
 In scraper folderMore detailed information is in datascraping_readme.txt (1.1) rev_geo.py: using property longitude and latitude to find address and zip code (zip code from zillow kaggle competition is incorrect)
 (1.2).
 Commute.py: zip code avg commute time
 (1.3).
 Crimeindex.py: zip level crime rate
 (1.4).
 Health_ca_filter.py : zip level hospital